Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 66: June 30, 2024

-# Day 66 of 100 Days of Code: x
+# Day 66 of 100 Days of Code: Integrating Vue.js and Django

 ## Today's Progress

-x
+Successfully served static files and displayed the Vue.js app.

+Encountered and started troubleshooting issues related to endpoint configuration for retrieving random city data.

 ## Thoughts

-x
+While I managed to display the Vue.js app, configuring the backend endpoints correctly is proving to be tricky.
+Despite the challenges, I'm learning a lot about both Django and Vue.js.

 ## Links to Work